pradeepmvn/protoc-gen-mapper/README.md

 # protoc-gen-mapper

 A simple Static Code generator for converting Proto structures into a Flat map.
 Plugin this tool into your regular proto generaors for golang
+All the scalar types are converted to string types by default

 ## Build